Getting startedSave money with solar energy

 How to get Solar Tax Credit

-Once you've installed your solar PV system, collected all the receipts and confirmed you're eligible, it's time to do some paperwork.
+Once you've installed your PV system, collected all the receipts and confirmed you're eligible, it's time to do some paperwork.
 There are just two forms to fill in:

 Residential solar PV systems Commercial solar PV systems